fabieu/steam-market-history/README.md

 &nbsp;

+## Disclaimer:

-### Note: The Steam Market History Exported is a community project and is not affiliated with Valve or Steam.
+**The Steam Market History Exported is a community project and is not affiliated with Valve or Steam.**